AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/guidelines-best-practices-content-transfer-tool.md

 >title="Guidelines and Best Practices"
 >abstract="Review guidelines and best practices to use the Content Transfer tool including revision cleanup tasks, Disk space considerations and more."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html" text="Important Considerations for using Content Transfer Tool"
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/user-mapping-and-migration.md#important-considerations" text="Important Considerations when Mapping and Migrating Users"
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/group-migration.md#important-considerations" text="Important Considerations when Migrating Groups"

 -->

-A new version of the Content Transfer Tool is available which integrates the content transfer process with Cloud Acceleration Manager.
-It is highly recommended to switch over to this new version to use all the benefits it provides:
+The Content Transfer Tool integrates the content transfer process with Cloud Acceleration Manager.
+It is required recommended to this version to gain all the benefits it provides:

 * Self-service way to extract a migration set once and ingest it into multiple environments in parallel
 * Improved user experience by way of better loading states, guardrails, and error handling
 * Ingestion logs are persisted and are always available for troubleshooting

-To start using the new version, uninstall older versions of the Content Transfer Tool.
-This is needed because the new version comes with a major architectural change.
-With version 2.x, you create migration sets and rerun extraction and ingestion on the sets.
+To start using the newest version, uninstall older versions of the Content Transfer Tool.
+With version 2.0 and later, you create migration sets and rerun extraction and ingestion on the sets.
 Versions earlier than 2.0.0 are not supported, and it is advised that you use the most recent version.

 The following Guidelines and Best Practices apply to the new version of the Content Transfer Tool:

 * Run [Revision Cleanup](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/revision-cleanup.html) and [data store consistency checks](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-16550.html) on the **source** repository so you can identify potential problems and reduce the size of the repository.

-* In the ingestion phase, Adobe recommends that you run the ingestion using the *wipe* mode enabled where the existing repository (author or publish) in the target Adobe Experience Manager (AEM) Cloud Service environment is deleted.
+* In the ingestion phase, Adobe recommends that you run the ingestion using the *wipe* mode enabled where the existing repository (Author or Publish) in the target Adobe Experience Manager (AEM) Cloud Service environment is deleted.
 Then, update with the migration set data.
 This mode is faster than the non-wipe mode,  where the migration set is applied on top of the current content.

 * After the content transfer activity is completed, the correct project structure is required in the Cloud Service environment to ensure that the content renders successfully in the Cloud Service environment.